-With Elijah now in kindergarten and at school for six hours or so every day, Josiah is getting something that he hasn’t really gotten to experience much in his life: hours with Mommy all to himself.
-He is eating it up.
-And even though I do miss Elijah, I am loving time with my little guy, too.
+When Elijah started kindergarten and was at school for six hours or so every day, Josiah was getting something that he hadn’t really gotten to experience much in his life: hours with Mommy all to himself.
+He ate it up.
+And even though I missed Elijah, I also loved having time with my other little guy, too.

 Finding himself without his constant playmate, Josiah has become my little shadow.
 He will play by himself off and on, but for the most part, he wants to be with Mommy.
 Generally that means “you play with me, Mommy?” and we do a puzzle or two, color, read books, or play cars, “duck ‘n goose,” or “ring a Rosie” until Mommy HAS to get something done.
 At that point, he’s either content to be alone, or he’s ready to be my “big helper boy.”

 Josiah has discovered a love for vacuuming with me.
 He wants to be holding the handle the whole time which makes the process take FOREVER, but he’s also learned how helpful it is for him to move the chairs out of my way or pick up his toys really quickly.
 The other day I got smart and finally pulled out our older vacuum, the one where we can only use it with the attachments.
 He vacuumed with that thing while I used the good one, and I was able to move a lot quicker while he helped out!

 The other task he loves is unloading and loading the dishwasher.
 He gets super excited when he can stack the plates or the bowls.
 He is so proud of being “strong” enough to lift them (with Mommy’s very close supervision).
 He really thrives on being a part.